 If this has piqued your interest, but you don’t know where to start – have no fear, taking action is easy.
 First, ask your employer how many “withholdings” are on your W-4.
 A W-4 is that annoying form you had to fill out the first week on the job – you know, the one with all those pesky “0s” and “1s”.
 If you’d like to learn more, here’s an in-depth explanation from TurboTax.

 The important thing to know is that withholdings and taxes work like a see-saw: The more withholdings on your W-4, the less tax taken off your paychecks.
 And vice versa – the fewer withholdings, the more tax taken off your paychecks.
 In general – the more tax “artificially” withheld from your paychecks (i.e. too many withholdings on your W-4), the greater your refund.

 So if you want to make a change, the next step is to ask HR or your benefits department for a new W-4.
 Use a smaller withholding number this time; the calculation is complicated, but thankfully you don’t even have to crunch numbers yourself – here is a handy calculator.

 Keep in mind, the issue of a large refund versus larger paychecks is a matter of personal preference.
 If you’re worried you won’t handle that monthly extra cash prudently, you may be better off sticking with a large annual refund (so long as you trust yourself enough to earmark part of it for savings if need be – if not, we have bigger problems!).
 The takeaway is that you should decide what works best for your budget, and then make an informed decision either way.

 We’re in the home stretch, folks!
-Just a few more days until you can leave the Tax Man in the dust.
+Take these last minute tax tips and leave Tax Man in the dust.
 We hope you find these tips useful.

 Call today if you’d like to review your tax strategy in more detail!